 Cause for Mesothelioma and Reasons

-It was in 1960 the the first observation that asbestos being the cause for mesothelioma was established.
-In UK large quantities of asbestos was imported for construction, ship-building and in household appliances.
+It was in 1960 the first observation that asbestos is the cause of mesothelioma was established.
+In the UK large quantities of asbestos were imported for construction, ship-building and in household appliances.
 Asbestos was very widely used in insulation materials, such as ammonites insulation board, and building materials, including asbestos cement.

 In asbestos digging, it releases tiny fibers and workers inhale it to their lungs.
 Asbestos fibers are very fine and, when breathed in, they can make their way into the smallest airways of the lung, so they cannot be breathed or coughed out.
 Once the fibers are in the lungs, the body’s defense mechanism tries to break them down and remove them, which leads to inflammation in the lung tissue.

 The asbestos fibers can also penetrate through the lung tissue to settle in the pleura (the membrane around the lung).
 It may take many years for mesothelioma or other lung diseases to develop.

 Asbestos fibers can also be swallowed, and some of the fibers can stick in the digestive system.
 They can then move into the membrane that lines the abdomen (the peritoneum), where they are the cause of mesothelioma inflammation.

 The people most likely to have been exposed to asbestos

 - demolition workers

 - people who worked in other places where asbestos was present